Expertise, Authority, and Trust (E-A-T) score plays an important role in Google’s understanding of a page’s quality.

 - Wikipedia Entry.
 To have a Wikipedia page, a subject matter must have a high level of external notability.
 Aside from the trust your site can earn by having links from Wikipedia, having an official Wiki entry can help the topic become eligible for a knowledge graph result.

-What knowledge graphs & rich results look like:
+What Google knowledge graphs & rich results look like:

 Example of how they can affect a domain’s visibility in search results: